Xe/site/blog/social-media-psychic-cancer-2021-07-29.markdown

 This is becoming a cancer on humanity.
 It is leeching our focus and reprogramming our minds through operant conditioning.

+For me it has been a huge factor in why my larger projects just fade into obscurity and never really go anywhere.
+I have limited focus as it is.
+Social media operant conditioning has made it worse.

 Yet at the same time it is a pillar of modern civic participation, and with the pandemic it has become a vital communication flow for people that were once able to communicate in person easily.